macchina-io/macchina.io/README.md

   - GNU Make
   - GNU C++ (g++) on Linux or Clang++ on OS X
-  - OpenSSL headers and libraries on Linux.
+  - OpenSSL headers and libraries on Linux

 Getting Started